stefanoverna/graphql8/guides/subscriptions/triggers.md

 search: true
 section: Subscriptions
 title: Triggers
-desc: Sending updates from your application to GraphQL
+desc: Sending updates from your application to GraphQL8
 index: 2
 ---

-From your application, you can push updates to GraphQL clients with `.trigger`.
+From your application, you can push updates to GraphQL8 clients with `.trigger`.

 Events are triggered _by name_, and the name must match fields on your {% internal_link "Subscription Type","subscriptions/subscription_type" %}